-- 1. unimpeded movement of floodwaters during large flood events; - conservation of the waterway environment, including riparian vegetation; iii. maintenance of the natural hydrology of the waterway; - 3. accommodation of elevated water levels and storm surges due to climate change; - 4. management of pests and weeds, specifically declared plants; - 5. public access and recreational use of the foreshore and the waterway, where appropriate; - 6. no new installation or placement of public utility infrastructure (for example electricity, gas and sewerage) or on-site wastewater management systems; - 7. views of the waterway from public places; - 8. rising river levels and storm surges; - 9. protection and enhancement of landscape and landform, where needed; - 10. adequate separation distance from disease vector and nuisance insects such as mosquitoes and midges; and - 11. no direct discharge of stormwater runoff and/or mobilised groundwater (via pipes and drains for example), consistent with the Decision Process for Stormwater Management in Western Australia (DWER 2017).
+- 1. unimpeded movement of floodwaters during large flood events; - 2. conservation of the waterway environment, including foreshore area vegetation; - 3. maintenance of the natural hydrology of the waterway; - 4. accommodation of elevated water levels and storm surges due to climate change; - 5. management of pests and weeds, ; - 6. public access and recreational use of the foreshore and the waterway, where appropriate; - 7. no new installation or placement of public utility infrastructure (for example electricity, gas and sewerage) or on-site wastewater management systems; - 8. views of the waterway from public places (the clearing of vegetation (or avoiding planting native vegetation) will not be justified to provide water views); - 9. rising river levels and storm surges;

+- 10. protection and enhancement of landscape and landform, where needed; - 11. adequate separation distance from disease vector and nuisance insects such as mosquitoes and midges; and - 12. no direct discharge of stormwater runoff and/or mobilised groundwater (via pipes and drains for example), consistent with the Decision Process for Stormwater Management in Western Australia (DWER 2017).